pourmalek/covir2/README.md

 **Summary 20220401:**

 ![image](https://user-images.githubusercontent.com/30849720/158102963-a67a90a2-2441-4675-8c99-ae154aac643b.png)

+# The 7th wave is rising in Iran now.

 Daily official reported cases have already bounced up since late March 2022.
 See "graph (00) Iran Daily reported cases, JOHN, all times" below.